gauravdhiman/blog.gaurav-dhiman.com/content/post/how-i-setup-a-blog-on-my-domain-with-almost-no-cost.md

 Even if you self-host your blog, it's good idea to re-publish your post on these popular platforms to get some readers attention as these platforms are common places for avid readers.

 I hope you liked reading this post and learned something out of it.
 Keep exploring.
-If you want to reach me, feel free to reach me at [my Twitter handle](https://twitter.com/gaurav_dhiman) or on [my website](https://gaurav-dhiman.com).
+Feel free to reach me [@gaurav_dhiman](https://twitter.com/gaurav_dhiman) or at [my website](https://gaurav-dhiman.com).